Skip to content

 Apprenticeships at Tong

-Apprenticeship Standards include specific skills, knowledge, and behaviours an apprentice will need to have learned by the end of their apprenticeship to do the job they are being trained to do.
+Apprenticeship standards include specific knowledge, skills, and behaviours an apprentice will need to have learned by the end of their apprenticeship to do the job they are being trained to do.

 Clear Progression